-1. Checking Float Level & Control While the SmartCarb[®] Is Mounted
+1. Checking the Float Level While the SmartCarb® Is Mounted

-A SmartCarb[®] in one vehicle may be more or less angled or "tilted" than a SmartCarb[®] in another.
-Checking the fuel level while the SmartCarb[®] is mounted will only provide ballpark or relative measurements.
-SmartCarb Fuel Systems, Inc recommends that users remove the Float Bowl and follow steps G. through J. on Page 53 for more acurate float setting measurements and adjustments, if necessary.
+Due to the variety of applications and differences in fitment between applications, a SmartCarb® on one vehicle may be more or less angled or "tilted" than a SmartCarb® on another vehicle.
+Therefore, checking the fuel level while the SmartCarb® is mounted to the vehicle is recommended only for ballpark or relative measurements.
+SmartCarb Fuel Systems recommends that users remove the Float Bowl and follow steps G. through J. on Page 52 for more acurate float setting measurements and adjustments, if necessary

-Leave the fuel valve (petcock) turned to the ON position for the duration of checking the float level while the SmartCarb[®] is mounted.
+Leave the fuel valve (petcock) turned to the ON position for the duration of checking the float level while the SmartCarb® is mounted.
 The floats will close the needle valve once the Float Bowl has filled.
 If flooding occurs, immediately turn the fuel valve to the OFF position.
 Fuel leakage past the needle valve may flood, causing a fire hazard.

-- A. Hold the drain hose up and against the leading (engine side) edge of the flange of the Float Bowl where there are two laser etched reference marks.
-Do not kink or move the hose while performing this procedure. - B. Using a 1/4" flat head screwdriver, slowly open the Float Bowl drain screw. - C. Watch the drain hose closely, monitoring the fuel level as it rises. - D. When the floats are set properly, the fuel level in the drain hose should stop rising 8-10 millimeters above the Float Bowl gasket or close to the top laser etched reference mark.
+- A. Hold the drain hose up and against the leading (engine-side) edge of the flange of the Float Bowl (closest to the intake manifold, furthest from the airboot).
+Do not kink or move the hose while performing this procedure. - B. Using a 1/4" flat head screwdriver, slowly open the drain screw at the bottom of the Float Bowl. - C. Watch the drain hose closely, monitoring the fuel level as it rises. - D. When the floats are set properly, the fuel level in the drain hose should stop rising at just below the leading edge of the Float Bowl flange.